Eye doctors exercising extra caution over threat of COVID-19

-BETTENDORF, Iowa (KWQC) - A 34-year-old optomologist in Wuhan, China was the first person to discover COVID-19 while examining a patient.
+BETTENDORF, Iowa (KWQC) - A 34-year-old ophthalmologist in Wuhan, China was the first person to discover COVID-19 while examining a patient.

 Months later, eye doctors in the QCA are taking precautions to protect themselves and their patients from the novel coronavirus.